To apply for the SPX 2016 exhibitor lottery, please click here.

 How Will the Lottery Registration Work?

-Within 48 hours of completing your registration, you will receive a second email with your six-digit randomly generated registration number.
+Within 48 hours of completing your registration, you will receive an email with your six-digit randomly generated registration number.
 This period allows us the time to confirm that an application has all the appropriate information.
 This is the number that will be used in the lottery selection.
 We strongly recommend you write this number down somewhere else, in case your computer crashes or email is hacked or some other crazy biz.

-On February 21, 2014 we will then notify the winners and wait list order.
+In late February/early March we will then notify the winners and wait list order.